ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 The way the concepts from this abstract API map into concrete APIs in a given language on a given platform largely depends on the features and norms of the language and the platform.
-Actions could be implemented as functions or method calls, for instance, and Events could be implemented via event queues, handler functions or classes, communicating sequential processes, or other asynchronous calling conventions.
+Actions could be implemented as functions or method calls, for instance, and events could be implemented via event queues, handler functions or classes, communicating sequential processes, or other asynchronous calling conventions.